Skip to content

 minikube status

-2. Deploy Dependencies
+Deploy Dependencies

 Teranode requires several backing services.
 While these services should be deployed separately in production, for local development we'll deploy them within the same cluster.

-# Create namespace for deployment
+Create a namespace for the deployment:

 kubectl create namespace teranode-operator

-# Deploy all dependencies in the teranode namespace
+Deploy all dependencies in the teranode namespace:

 kubectl apply -f deploy/kubernetes/aerospike/ -n teranode-operator